Mental Health Research

-Through research and clinical trials, the Psychiatry team is able to learn more about the factors involved in psychological and behavioral disorders, and to identify new treatment options and interventions for patients.
+Through research, the Psychiatry team is able to learn more about the factors involved in psychological and behavioral disorders, and to identify new treatment options and interventions for patients.

-The Division of Psychiatry at Children’s National Health System conducts clinical trials involving children and adolescents ages 6-17 with the following conditions:
+The Division of Psychiatry at Children’s National Health System conducts research involving children and adolescents ages 6-17 various conditions.

 The Benefits of Research for Patient Care

 Many physicians at Children's National also conduct research through Children’s Research Institute, in an effort to find new and better treatments for children as quickly and effectively as possible.
-Families who elect to participate in trials are seen or treated through the Division of Psychiatry at Children's while doing so.
-Good candidates for clinical trials include those seeking new treatments, those looking for increased management and care, and those without insurance.
+Good candidates for research include those seeking new treatments, those looking for increased management and care, and those without insurance.
 Participants in these trials play an important role in improving mental health treatments for children.
-We are very experienced in treating children and teenagers before, during, and after their participation in clinical trials.
+We are very experienced in treating children and teenagers before, during, and after their participation in research.

 For Healthcare Professionals